Mobinakadaei/UITestCases/README.md

    * Flexible Locator Strategies:
    Playwright supports multiple ways to locate elements on a page (e.g., CSS selectors, XPath, text, etc.).

+   **Why Did I Used Python:**

+   * Extensibility:
+   Python provides a wide range of testing libraries, including powerful tools for data handling, reporting, and integration with CI/CD pipelines, making it scalable for both small and large projects.